Day 34 of a Year Long Road Trip Along America’s Scenic Byways

 Wellfleet’s Oyster Fest

-After consuming thousands of calories each, we took a walk along the beach on Great Island a peninsula off of Welfleet Harbor.
+After consuming thousands of calories each, we took a walk along the beach on Great Island a peninsula off of Wellfleet Harbor.
 The beach was laden with scallop shells from yesterday’s heavy surf.
-Scout decided it would be nice to taste one of them…crunchy!
+Scout tasted one of them…crunchy!

 Pilgrim Memorial Monument

 While in Provincetown, I also completed a micro cache.
-Micro caches in urban areas, in my experience, tend to be magnetic, thus as I turned the corner and found some benches, I presumed it would be magnetically attached to one of them.
-Attempting stealth in my hunt, I nonchalantly sat on the bench while craning my neck around to glance at the back of the bench as well as slowly running my hand under the seat without looking.
+Micro caches in urban areas, in my experience, tend to be magnetic.
+Thus, as I turned the corner and found some benches, I presumed it would be magnetically attached to one of them.
+Attempting stealth in my hunt, I nonchalantly sat on the bench while craning my neck around to glance at the back of the bench.
+Additionally, I slowly ran my hand under the seat without looking.

-Back in Brewster, (oh will it be hard to leave), Eric and Lise prepared a salad and shrimp scampi…DELICIOUS!
-It was certainly 100 times better than the Cowboy game…thankfully I only had to suffer through the last quarter.
+Back in Brewster, Eric and Lise prepared a salad and shrimp scampi…DELICIOUS!
+It was certainly 100 times better than the Cowboy game.
+Thankfully I only had to suffer through the last quarter.

-This weekend was quite enjoyable.
+This weekend in Cape Cod was quite enjoyable.
 Eric and Lise couldn’t be nicer.
-They spontaneously hosted a complete stranger for an entire weekend…so generous, so kind, great company.
-What a wonderful experience!
-It was really nice to tour Cape Cod with locals!
+They spontaneously hosted a complete stranger for an entire weekend.
+So generous, so kind!
+Oh will it be hard to leave!
+It was really nice to tour Cape Cod with locals.
 I hope I will have the opportunity to host them in the future.
 And THANK YOU Page for making the introduction.
 ETB